-1 The OM&A programs detailed in Exhibit 4, Tab 2 work together with the capital programs outlined in Exhibit 2B, Section E to enable the achievement of the key performance commitments across four areas of performance in the 2025-2029 Custom Scorecard: (1)

-4 System Reliability and Resilience; (2) Customer Experience and Service; (3) Environment, operational programs as detailed herein and importantly, the resources that underpin these programs, are essential to meeting the performance targets outlined in Exhibit 1B,
+The OM&A programs detailed in Exhibit 4, Tab 2 work together with the capital programs 1 outlined in Exhibit 2B, Section E to enable the achievement of the key performance 2 commitments across four areas of performance in the 2025-2029 Custom Scorecard: (1) 3 System Reliability and Resilience; (2) Customer Experience and Service; (3) Environment, 4 Safety, and Governance; and (3) Efficiency and Financial Performance.
+Investments in 5 operational programs as detailed herein and importantly, the resources that underpin 6 these programs, are essential to meeting the performance targets outlined in Exhibit 1B, 7 Tab 3, Schedule 1.
+8